song-qun/song-qun.github.io/_pages/about.md

 <!-- I am currently an Assistant Professor in the [Embedded Systems Group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/embedded-systems) of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) at Delft University of Technology, the Netherlands. -->
 I received my Ph.D. from Nanyang Technological University, Singapore.
 Before that, I received my B.Eng. from Nankai University.

-My research interests include Internet of Things, cyber-physical systems, artificial intelligence, and security for autonomous driving.
-My goal is to build AI-powered autonomous cyber-physical systems that are robust, resilient, and resource-efficient.
-My research aims to address the practical challenges of landing AI on IoT systems, including adversarial examples, privacy attacks, cross-modal learning, domain shift, and computation constraints.
+My research interests include Internet of Things, cyber-physical systems, and artificial intelligence.
+My goal is to build AI-powered autonomous cyber-physical systems that are robust and efficient.
+My research aims to address the practical challenges of deploying AI for CPS/IoT applications, including adversarial examples, privacy attacks, cross-modal learning, domain shifts, and computation constraints.

 <!-- **I am seeking multiple Ph.D. students and RAs to join my research team and work on resilient and deployable AIoT systems.
 Check the job description [here](https://song-qun.github.io/opening/).** -->

-**<span style="color: red;">I am seeking highly motivated Ph.D. students, visiting scholars, CSC students, research assistants, and research fellows to join my research team and work on reliable and efficient AIoT systems.
-Check the job description [here](https://song-qun.github.io/opening/).</span>**
+**<span style="color: red;">I am openings for 1-2 fully-funded Ph.D. students with strong interest in developing robust and efficient AI-powered CPS/IoT systems.
+Check the job description [here](https://song-qun.github.io/opening-PhD/).</span>**

+**<span style="color: red;">I have openings for 1-2 research assistants/associates/fellows to work on acoustic SLAM for 2 years.
+Check the job description [here](https://song-qun.github.io/opening-acoustic-SLAM/).</span>**

+**<span style="color: red;">Self-funded and CSC-funded visiting students are welcome to join our team.</span>**

 <!-- My research interests also include exploiting physical knowledge to advance the learning process on embedded devices and developing privacy-preserved AIoT systems. -->